jnktsj/APPSR/README.md

 `adapt-qc` uses all reads, i.e., `-p 1.0`.
 Small read sets can make `adapt-qc` faster.
 ###### -k BEG:END:INT
-k-mers to predict a 3′adapter in an input FASTQ. `BEG` is the smallest k-mer to start, `END` is the largest k-mer to end, and `INT` is an interval of the k-mers.
+k-mers to predict a 3′ adapter in the input FASTQ. `BEG` is the smallest k-mer to start, `END` is the largest k-mer to end, and `INT` is an interval of the k-mers.
 The default is `9:11:2`, i.e., from 9mer to 11mer in a 2nt interval (k = 9, 11).
 ###### -r BEG:END:INT
 Cutoff ratios for filtering less abundant k-mers.
-As the same manner as the above option `-k`, `BEG` is the smallest ratio to start, `END` is the largest ratio to end, and `INT` is an interval of the ratios.
+As in option `-k`, `BEG` is the smallest ratio to start, `END` is the largest ratio to end, and `INT` is an interval of the ratios.
 The default is `1.2:1.4:0.1`, i.e., from 1.2 to 1.4 in a 0.1 interval (r = 1.2, 1.3, 1.4).
 ###### --temp PATH
-Path for a temporal directory. `adapt-qc` creates a temporal directory during a computation.
-In the default setting, the program makes the directory in a current directory, i,e, `./`.
+Path for the temporary directory. `adapt-qc` creates a temporary directory during a computation.
+In the default setting, the program makes the directory in the current directory.

 ### `qual-offset`: quality offset estimation
 `qual-offset` estimates ASCII-encoded quality score offsets.